 Changing definitions of the modern meeting

 Situated within new technology, employment trends and economic shifts, meetings today are ever-evolving.
 A recent study by BlueJeans found that 25 percent of meetings have at least one mobile video participant on the call.
 This increase in mobile video could be attributed to the rise of part-time or freelance workers.
 In the past few years, these contract workers comprised an estimated 40.4 percent of the modern workforce.

 The key takeaway?
-That for businesses and their employees to enjoy future success, meetings today must be integrated with both digital and physical technology.
+For businesses and their employees to enjoy future success, meetings today must be integrated with both digital and physical technology.

 But what would this look like?
 Where is the ideal meeting place, whether physical or digital?
-The answer is not always the same for every business, but some innovations have been crafted for increasing productivity across organizations.
+The answer is not always the same for every business, but some innovations have been crafted - from webinar software to instant messaging tools - for increasing productivity across organizations.

 - Digital technologies are popularizing simple, one-touch connections, which will bring projection and audio together.
 Surveys and telemetry for measuring success and connection time have already demonstrated improvement in connection from an average of three minutes to under one minute.